rami0208/test2_bis-/README.md

 To see the grocery list, click on Show Grocery List and you will get the following result:

 ![Image of List](list.png)

+Note: this code was just made to test knowledge, and it's not good in terms of security, routing...